“It is impossible for any good man to be born from me and this woman.”– Nero’s Father about himself and Agrippina the Younger

 As a result of coastal subsidence, the sea has reclaimed much of Baiae.
 Nevertheless, there remain excellent sites for the modern visitor to enjoy.
 The most prominent remains at Baiae are the three temples: The Temple of Mercury, the Temple of Venus, and the Temple of Diana.
 The Temple of Mercury is particularly prominent for example, as being an architectural miracle.
 This was once the largest dome in the world, prior to the Pantheon’s construction in the 2nd century A.D.

 There are a number of bath buildings at Baiae, which would have been served with hot water by the natural springs in the area.
 The most prominent of these, the Baths of Venus, has ornate mosaic decoration still in situ.
 A section of the Aqua Augusta aqueduct still stands in the area, indicating how Baiae got its fresh water.
-Much statuary has been recovered from the region, including both originals and copies of antiquity’s most famous statues.
+Archaeologists have recovered much statuary from the region, including both originals and copies of antiquity’s most famous statues.
 Some of these are on display in the local museum, whilst others are at museums further afield, including Naples.